caseyg/awesome/TOPICS.md

 *   [dawnlabs/alchemy](https://github.com/dawnlabs/alchemy) - :crystal\_ball: File conversion, all from the menu bar

+*   [matryer/xbar](https://github.com/matryer/xbar) - Put the output from any script or program into your macOS Menu Bar (the BitBar reboot)

+*   [muan/mojibar](https://github.com/muan/mojibar) - :tangerine: Emoji searcher but as a menubar app.

 ## drag-and-drop

 *   [schne324/dragon-drop](https://github.com/schne324/dragon-drop) - Accessible drag and drop list reorder module

 *   [Shopify/draggable](https://github.com/Shopify/draggable) - The JavaScript Drag & Drop library your grandparents warned you about.

+*   [dropzone/dropzone](https://github.com/dropzone/dropzone) - Dropzone is an easy to use drag'n'drop library.
+It supports image previews and shows nice progress bars.

 ## dragon-drop